What does Rock Hill believe about baptism?

 - Will you please share with us your story?

 Baptism symbolizes your being united or “in” Christ in both his death and resurrection.
 Romans 6:3-11 explains that just as Jesus died and was raised to new life, so now in your baptism, it is a physical picture of the spiritual reality of being united to Christ.
 As you go under the water, it is symbolic of being “buried/dying” with Jesus, and as you come up out of the water it is symbolic of being raised/resurrected with him to new life.
-Additionally, the word “baptize” literally means to immerse or dip.
-Although we don’t get bent out of shape on the mode of baptism, we think that immersion best pictures this symbolism.
 Additionally, baptism symbolizes our cleansing from sin (1 Peter 3:21).
+The word “baptize” literally means to immerse or dip.
+Although we don’t want to emphasize the mode of baptism too heavily, we think that immersion best pictures this symbolism.

 You should be baptized as soon as possible after you have personally trusted in Jesus Christ for salvation.
 Remember though, you are not baptized in order to become a Christian.
 You are baptized because you are a Christian.
 We should not put off baptism, since it is a command of Jesus.
 Rock Hill holds baptisms frequently throughout the year.